There’s a story about a farmer who called a restaurant owner, asking if he was interested in making a deal on some frog legs.

 There may not be that many of them, but they sure are loud.

-Successful leaders learn to ignore the croaking of the critics.
-They also learn to ignore the derisive ribits of this problem and that.
+Successful leaders learn to ignore the constant croaking of this problem and that.

-They learn, instead, to focus on the promises of God:
+They choose, instead, to focus on the promises of God:

 “Lo, I am with you always…No weapon that is formed against you will prosper…though I walk through the shadow of the valley death, I fear no evil, for thou art with me.”

-If you’ll listen, you’ll find that God’s promises — the ones spoken in his still, small voice — can ultimately drown out the noise generated by the cares and concerns of this world.
+If you’ll listen, you’ll find that God’s assurances — the ones spoken in his still, small voice — can ultimately drown out the noise generated by the cares and concerns of this world.